lujji/esp-httpd/README.md

 To enable debugging extra flags `-DLWIP_DEBUG=1 -DHTTPD_DEBUG=LWIP_DBG_ON` should be passed at compile-time.

 ## Code Structure
 Example code is located inside `http_server`.
+It demonstrates streaming ADC reading and server status parameters ([screenshot](https://lujji.github.io/blog/esp-httpd/websocket_demo.png)).
 Web-page contents are located inside `fsdata/fs` subdirectory.
 Httpd expects a `fsdata.c` file, which contains C structures generated from the contents of `fs` folder.
 This file is created with `makefsdata` Perl utility.